Ryedale in North Yorkshire

 “The Shed was the inspiration for my tour of village halls around Britain, which I am currently writing up as a book.
 And, after 235 villages, The Shed is still the loony best.”
 Hank Wangford, Guardian.
 Read the whole article:

 From Pickering you can travel through the spectacular scenery of the North Yorkshire Moors by steam train (one of the film locations for Harry Potter) all the way to Goathland (Aidensfield in Heartbeat) and Grosmont.
+Castle Howard is one of Britain’s finest stately homes, located in the beautiful Howardian Hills only fifteen miles northeast of York.
+Built in 1699 by the architect Sir John Vanbrugh, Castle Howard was the location for the TV series Brideshead Revisited.

 The Yorkshire Pudding Boat Race ®

-BBC Radio 4 records programmes at The Shed and people travel from across the UK and Europe to see international artists performing contemporary jazz, folk, blues, world music and poetry in this intimate and friendly space.
-One of the smallest and probably the most famous micro-venue in Yorkshire, The Shed plays host to artists as diverse as Hank Wangford and the Lost Cowboys, Snake Davis, Martin and Eliza Carthy, Katia Labeque, Simon Armitage, Carol Ann Duffy, Ian McMillan, Billy Jenkins and more..“The Shed is the best venue in England” David Thomas.
+BBC Radio 4 records programmes at The Shed and people travel from across the UK and Europe to see international artists performing contemporary jazz, folk, blues, world music, comedy and poetry in this intimate and friendly space.
+One of the smallest and probably the most famous micro-venue in the UK, The Shed plays host to artists as diverse as Hank Wangford and the Lost Cowboys, Snake Davis, Martin and Eliza Carthy, Katia Labeque, Simon Armitage, Carol Ann Duffy, Ian McMillan, Billy Jenkins, Stewart Lee and more..

 Nunnington Hall.
 The sheltered walled garden on the bank of the River Rye, with its delightful mixed borders, orchards of traditional fruit varieties and spring-flowering meadows, complements this mellow 17th-century manor house.
 From the magnificent oak-panelled hall, follow three staircases to discover family rooms, the nursery, the haunted room and the attics, with their fascinating Carlisle collection of fully furnished miniature period rooms.